jpooksy/paradime-dbt-nba-challenge/README.md

 5. [Conclusions](#conclusions)

 ## Introduction
 Explore my project for the _dbt™ data modeling challenge - NBA Edition_.
-Hosted by [Paradime](https://www.paradime.io/), this project dives into the analysis and visualization of NBA statistics, designed for basketball fans and analysts.
+Hosted by [Paradime](https://www.paradime.io/), this project dives into the analysis and visualization of NBA statistics, designed for basketball enthusiasts and analysts.

 ## Data Sources
 My analysis leverages three key NBA datasets from Paradime: